Welcome to Laura Y. Rodriguez, P.C.

 Injured workers in shipping, offshore drilling, and longshoreman occupations need expert legal help: the kind of help you can find here.

-Houston Maritime Law Attorney
+Nationwide Maritime Law Attorney

 Special federal and state laws make maritime and admiralty law a highly specialized field.
 The Law Firm of Laura Rodriguez is experienced and ready to help workers in shipping, offshore drilling, and longshoreman occupations who have been injured and need strong and swift legal help.